 Bathrooms: Warm to cool white (3,500-5,000K) is best for bathrooms.
 This temperature range is entirely subjective, but super-cold bulbs aren’t always the best choice for this application.
 Cooler bulbs, on the other hand, are ideal for applying makeup, and blue light highlights chrome fixtures.
 If you have several of these fixtures in your bathroom or want the extra contrast that cooler bulbs provide, don’t be afraid to experiment with them.

 Offices/garages: These are the best places to use cooler white bulbs (4,000-6,500K).
+Daylight color temperature or bright white light for will provide higher light intensity.
 Using these bulbs will make you feel more energized when you need to get some work done.

 ***Refer to more: Best Daylight Lamp for Office: Top 8 Expert’s Choices of 2022